learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 Sidebar: 6th generation 2018 iPad is the first affordable iPad to work with Apple Pencil.
 It was a steal at Costco.

-I didnot know which app it was but afte
+I did not know which app it was but after hours upon hours of research and multiple App Store purchases, I found it - [Notability](https://www.gingerlabs.com/)!

+## Cons

 What it lacks, as of <u>now</u>: